-Rye sourdough utilized for the preparing of rye bread is rich in lactic acid bacteria.
-In addition to fermentation the dough, these bacteria additionally change bioactive compounds found in rye.
+Rye sourdough utilized for the preparation of rye bread is rich in lactic acid bacteria.
+In addition to fermentation of the dough, these bacteria additionally change bioactive compounds found in rye.
 They produce branched-chain amino acids and acid-containing small peptides, which are known to affect insulin digestion, in addition to other things.

 Gut bacteria process a considerable lot of the compounds found in rye before getting absorbed into the body.
 The investigation found that gut microbes and microbes found in sourdough produce compounds that are mostly the same.
 Be that as it may, gut microbes likewise produce subordinates of trimethylglycine, otherwise called betaine, contained in the rye.

-A prior investigation by the research group has demonstrated that in any event one of these subsidiaries decreases the requirement for oxygen in heart muscle cells, which may shield the heart from ischemia or potentially even improve its performance.
+A prior investigation by the research group has demonstrated that, in any event, one of these subsidiaries decreases the requirement for oxygen in heart muscle cells, which may shield the heart from ischemia or potentially even improve its performance.
 The discoveries can clarify a portion of the medical advantages of rye, including better glucose levels and a lower risk of cardiovascular diseases.

 The examination utilized metabolomics as an essential technique to complete a broad investigation of metabolites found in food and the human body.
 The impacts of gut microorganisms were contemplated in mice and an in vitro gastrointestinal model, imitating the function of the human gut.
 Utilizing these two models, the scientists had the option to eliminate normally happening contrasts in the gut microbiome between various people, making it easier to recognize metabolites beginning from rye.